 You would think after an experience like this I would have worked with him to get his paperwork in order or at least a list of his medications written down.
 But, as with most people, my life quickly filled with day-to-day activities that required constant juggling and it slipped through the cracks.
 In the back of my head I’d say, I should get all of this down on paper so I’m better prepared, but then I’d find myself rushing to a ball game or having to tend to the house or my kids, all while dealing with my own work schedule.
-Before I knew it, another day would pass and I was no further along with getting Dad’s important records organized than I was on that crazy ride to the emergency department.
+Before I knew it, another day would pass.
+I was no further along with getting Dad’s important records organized than I was on that crazy ride to the emergency department.

-It’s easy to justify and put off this stuff.
+It’s easy to justify and put things off.
 For some reason, we convince ourselves that we’ve got time.
 All is good.
 Crisis is over.
 We can take care of it tomorrow.
-In reality, the longer you wait, the harder it becomes.
+The truth is, the longer you wait, the harder it becomes.
 I’ve found avoiding the obvious made it more frustrating and difficult it to keep my emotions in check and be able to effectively advocate for my dad.

 It took a few additional trips to the emergency department before I finally took an honest look at the situation.
 I knew I needed to get priorities in check for Dad, for me, and for my family.
 I made the decision to commit to getting organized and taking time to arm myself with resource knowledge and tools.
 I took the bull by the horns and created a personal health record for Dad.
 I listed out all of his medications, names and numbers of his doctors, and other incidentals about his health.
 I even did this for my kids, my husband, and myself.
 It made a big difference in my ability to handle emergencies and truly be an advocate.
 A huge weight was lifted from my shoulders as well as Dad’s.
 We sat down and gathered information together which, to my pleasant surprise, resulted in sharing some great family stories I had never heard before.